Delver

 - 6 % negative mentions

-The gameplay of Delver is characterized by its classic roguelike mechanics, featuring procedurally generated dungeons, diverse loot, and a straightforward combat system that is easy to grasp but lacks depth.
-While many players appreciate the charming pixel art and engaging atmosphere, some criticize the gameplay for being repetitive and simplistic, with limited mechanics and a lack of variety in playthroughs.
-Overall, it offers a fun, albeit shallow, dungeon-crawling experience that may appeal to fans of the genre but could leave others wanting more complexity.
+The gameplay of Delver is characterized by its classic roguelike mechanics, featuring procedurally generated dungeons, diverse loot, and a straightforward combat system.
+While many players appreciate the game's charming pixel art and engaging atmosphere, some criticize its simplicity and lack of depth, noting that it can become repetitive after a few hours.
+Overall, the game offers a fun, albeit basic, dungeon-crawling experience that may appeal to fans of the genre, but it lacks the complexity and variety found in more polished titles.

-“There are many fun mechanics to play with, the levels of the dungeons are different enough, the loot is diverse and it feels like the game gives you more loot around your specific build (you play with a bow, you get more arrows and bows than otherwise, etc.).
+“There are many fun mechanics to play with, the levels of the dungeons are different enough, the loot is diverse and it feels like the game gives you more loot around your specific build (you play with a bow, you get more arrows and bows than otherwise etc) yet it still gives you a couple of items so you can change your build in case you want to do something else that run.
 The level-up system is great; each level really makes you feel like you got stronger yet it still feels like the mobs get a little stronger as you level up.”

 “But quite soon you start to realize just how tedious the gameplay is and the flaws of the game rise to the surface.”